-- The maximum MFI level for CBS student eligibility is 65 percent. - CBS students with MFI levels from 66 100 percent will not receive CBS but must receive WCG. - The maximum MFI level for WCG students is 100 percent.
+- The maximum MFI level for CBS student eligibility is 65 percent. - CBS students with MFI levels from 66 100 percent will not receive CBS but must receive WCG.
+Students in the 66 - 100 percent are ineligible to receive the WA Bridge Grant. - The maximum MFI level for WCG students is 100 percent.